dotnet/csharplang/proposals/partial-properties.md

 }
 ```

+A partial property is not permitted to have the `abstract` modifier.

+### Attribute merging

+Similar to partial methods, the attributes in the resulting property are the combined attributes of the parts are concatenated in an unspecified order, and duplicates are not removed.

 ### Matching signatures

+The LDM meeting on [14th September 2020](https://github.com/dotnet/csharplang/blob/main/meetings/2020/LDM-2020-09-14.md#partial-method-signature-matching) defined a set of "strict" requirements for signature matching of partial methods, which were introduced in a warning wave.
+Partial properties have analogous requirements to partial methods for signature matching as much as is possible, except that all of the diagnostics for mismatch are reported by default, and are not held behind a warning wave.

+Signature matching requirements include:
+1. Type and ref kind differences between partial property declarations which are significant to the runtime result in a compile-time error.
+2. Differences in tuple element names within partial property declarations results in a compile-time error, same as for partial methods.
-The property declarations must have the same type and ref kind.
-The property declarations must have the same set of accessors.
+3. The property declarations and their accessor declarations must have the same modifiers, though the modifiers may appear in a different order.

-The property declarations and their accessor declarations must have the same modifiers, though the modifiers may appear in a different order.
-This does not apply to the `extern` modifier, which may only appear on an *implementing declaration*.
+    - Exception: this does not apply to the `extern` modifier, which may only appear on an *implementing declaration*.

-A partial property is not permitted to have the `abstract` modifier.
+3. All other syntactic differences in the signatures of partial property declarations result in a compile-time warning, with the following exceptions:
+    - Attribute lists on or within partial property declarations do not need to match.
+Instead, merging of attributes in corresponding positions is performed, per [Attribute merging](#attribute-merging).
+    - Nullable context differences do not cause warnings.
+In other words, a difference where one of the types is nullable-oblivious and the other type is either nullable-annotated or not-nullable-annotated does not result in any warnings.

 ```cs
 partial class C1